- 65 Mario Capecchi Drive, Salt Lake City, Utah,84132 801-585-6641

 Dermatitis

-Dermatitis is a blanket term meaning any "inflammation of the skin" (e.g. rashes, etc.).
+is a blanket term meaning any "inflammation of the skin" (e.g. rashes, etc.).
 There are several different types of dermatitis.
 The different kinds usually have in common an allergic reaction to specific allergens.
-The term could be used to refer to eczema, which is sometimes referred to as dermatitis eczema or eczematous dermatitis.
+The term could be used to refer to eczema, which is may also be called dermatitis eczema or eczematous dermatitis.
 A diagnosis of eczema often implies childhood or atopic dermatitis, but without proper context, it means nothing more than a "rash".

 Contact dermatitis